Custom Search

 Pewter is both practical and decorative and is found in some of the world's finest homes and museums.

-A Knight in pewter for your castle.
-Nowadays, however, pewter is also used in the creation of miniature figures of soldiers and are collectible.
+Nowadays, however, this metal is also used in the creation of miniature figures of soldiers and are collectible.

 Toy soldiers can be anything from green plastic army men to old-school G.I.
-Joes to hand-painted metal miniatures.
+Joes to hand-painted metal minis.

 Some would be ideal for a castle dollhouse type miniature scene.